South Pacific Islands | Ideas for Thinking Day*

 Vanuatu is spread among 83 islands which are mostly mountainous and are home to several active volcanoes.
 Vanuatans speak 113 languages, but all celebrate life with a series of rituals and events, making it a fascinating spot to visit.

 Papua New Guinea, which includes 600 islands, is a destination for adventure-seekers and bird watchers.
 So try our binocular pins for swapping kit.
 Costumes could include elaborate body tattoos and a fun craft idea for your booth is to copy local wood-carving techniques.

 Palau was featured a few years ago on the television show “Survivor” but was already well-known to divers, who claim its waters are some of the planet’s best.
 Only nine of this country’s 340 islands are inhabited but others also offer stunning forests, waterfalls and amazing beaches.

 Other islands in the South Pacific include Guam Nauru, New Caledonia, Tokelau, French Polynesia, Niue, the Northern Mariana Islands, Cook Islands, Federated States of Micronesia and Tuvalu, Kiribati, Vanuatu, the Republic of the Marshall Islands, Pitcairn Island and the island of Wallis and Futuna.

-We have SWAP kits, coloring pages, fun patches and more for:
+We have Swapping pin kits, coloring pages, fun patches and more for:

 - New Zealand